20230901006-gif/RespiAudio/README.md

 ## Overview

+Respiratory diseases, including Chronic Obstructive Pulmonary Disease (COPD), asthma, pneumonia, bronchitis, and bronchiolitis, remain among the leading causes of morbidity and mortality worldwide.
+Early diagnosis is essential for effective treatment; however, conventional auscultation is often subjective, dependent on clinical expertise, and difficult to implement consistently in resource-limited healthcare settings.

-Smart Auscultation is an AI-powered respiratory disease diagnosis system that analyzes lung sound recordings to assist in the detection of respiratory disorders.
-The project combines digital signal processing, machine learning, and explainable artificial intelligence (XAI) to provide accurate and interpretable predictions.
+This repository presents Smart Auscultation, an AI-powered respiratory disease diagnosis framework that analyzes cough, breathing, and voice recordings for automated disease classification.
+The system combines robust audio preprocessing, multi-domain feature extraction, and machine learning to identify respiratory conditions from acoustic biomarkers.

-Respiratory audio recordings are preprocessed, relevant acoustic features are extracted, and machine learning models are trained to classify respiratory conditions.
-To improve transparency and trust in AI-assisted diagnosis, SHAP (SHapley Additive exPlanations) is used to explain model predictions.
+The proposed pipeline employs noise reduction techniques, multisource audio fusion, and feature engineering using Mel-Frequency Cepstral Coefficients (MFCC), Fast Fourier Transform (FFT), and spectrogram-based representations.
+Multiple machine learning algorithms—including Random Forest, Extra Trees, Support Vector Machine (SVM), and XGBoost—were evaluated to determine the most effective classification model.

+Experimental evaluation demonstrated that XGBoost achieved the highest classification accuracy of 92.93%, with balanced precision, recall, and F1-score values of approximately 93%.
+The framework also maintains low computational complexity and an average inference latency of 23 ms, making it suitable for deployment on mobile devices, edge computing platforms, and AI-enabled smart stethoscopes.

-This project demonstrates how artificial intelligence can support healthcare professionals by enabling efficient, non-invasive, and accessible respiratory disease screening.
+This repository contains the implementation, notebooks, and supporting resources for reproducing the Smart Auscultation pipeline and demonstrates how artificial intelligence can improve accessible, efficient, and scalable respiratory disease diagnosis.
 ## Features

 - Respiratory audio preprocessing